Functions

 Pure functions

-Above join is a pure built-in function, while print has a side effect, and function like now is not referentially transparent.
-It will return a different result each time you call it.
+Above join is a pure built-in function, while print has a side effect, and functions like now are not referentially transparent.
+They will return a different result each time you call them.

 probe ?join